cleaversolutions/hh/thankyou.md

 ---
 layout: thankyou
 title: Thanks!
-You are now on our email list.
+You'll be the first to know when Higher Hangers launch on Kickstarter.
 subTitle: This is the subtitle
 fb-pixel-lead: yes
 noindex: true